Janie Johnson series: What Janie Found

-Janie Face To Face
+Janie Face to Face

 By this time Janie is going to college under her legal name, Jennie Spring, though she prefers to remain Janie to her friends and acquaintances.
 She chooses a school away from both her families, in New York.
 She decides to move on from Reeve, her old boyfriend, and date someone else, only to find out he was a creep who was betraying her.
 She goes back to Reeve, who proposes marriage, and she accepts.
 Meanwhile, Hannah, the kidnapper, wants revenge: the girl she kidnapped was having a better life than the one she was living herself.
 Hannah doesn't know whether or not she should ruin the best day of Janie's life, her wedding to Reeve, or attack her parents, the ones who "ruined her life."
 At the same time, a writer is trying to gather information on Janie and her family for his book by sending several assistants to meet Janie and her family and friends (including the creepy guy who tried to "date" her).
 Everyone is told to ignore the writer, but Brendan, Janie's brother, meets with one of the writer's assistants, only to find out the man who was supposedly the author of the book didn't even know about the book himself.

 The book also contains interludes describing the reasons why Hannah did what she did and how she lived between turning over Jennie to her parents and the present day.
 Hannah ultimately decides to ransack her parents' home during Jennie's wedding to Reeve (at which both sets of parents are present), and when Jennie is alerted, she immediately calls the police and Hannah is arrested at last.
 With this, Jennie permanently abandons her 'Janie' identity.

 Adaptations

-In 1995, The Face on the Milk Carton was combined with Whatever Happened to Janie? and made into a for-television film called The Face on the Milk Carton, distributed by Fox Family (now Freeform), directed by Waris Hussein and starring Kellie Martin.
+In 1995, The Face on the Milk Carton was combined with Whatever Happened to Janie? and made into a for-television film called The Face on the Milk Carton, distributed by Fox Family (now Freeform), directed by Waris Hussein and starring Kellie Martin as Jennie/Janie.
+For the film, Jennie/Janie's family names were changed, the biological to "Sands" and the adoptive to "Jessmon", while Jennie's twin brothers Brendan and Brian are omitted altogether.